unjs/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Reference:** #

 **Description:**

 <!--
-IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT
+IMPORTANT IMPORTANT IMPORTANT IMPORTANT

+Before opening your pull request:

+- Discuss it using an issue with the maintainers
+- Try to keep your change minimal and split if necessary

-Please make sure you have followed a discussion (issue) with maintainer before attempting to make your PR.
-This will greatly help to speed up review process!
+This will greatly help speed up the review process!

-Title should follow conventional commits (https://conventionalcommits.org).
+PR title should follow conventional commits.
 Examples:
   - fix(scope): resolve xyz
-  - feat: add new feature
+  - feat: add a new feature
   - docs: improve wording

-IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT -->
+IMPORTANT IMPORTANT IMPORTANT IMPORTANT
+-->